discohead/architect_obj_ref/LoomerArchitectObjectReference.md

 		- `phi`
 			- Returns a constant floating-point phi, where phi is the golden ratio.
 		- `pi`
-			- Returns a constant floating-point phi, where phi is the golden ratio.
+			- Returns a constant floating-point pi.
 		- `signal`
 			- Returns a constant signal object.
 		- `true`